Marcell Ozuna Player Props: Braves vs. Brewers

 Marcell Ozuna At The Plate

-- Ozuna has driven in a run in 27 games this season (33.8%), including 12 games with more than one RBI (15.0%).
-He has also driven in three or more of his team's runs in two contests.
+- In 33.3% of his games this year, Ozuna has notched at least one RBI.
+In 12 of those games (14.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.